 The work

 The design of the work includes how long a task lasts and how frequently it occurs, how complex the task is and how work is performed.
 It also includes the physical, mental and emotional demands of the task.
-For more information and guidance, visit Work demands.
+For more information and guidance, visit Job demands.

 Workers